shkiani/shkiani.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hi and welcome to this corner of the internet!"
+title: "Hi and welcome to my page!"
 excerpt: "About me"
 author_profile: true
 redirect_from: